Home/Migrate/From OpenRouter

 Start saving in 5 minutes

-Launch bonus: first deposit matched 100%, up to $50 free.
+Launch bonus: first deposit matched 100%, up to $50 in bonus credits.
 Keep your OpenAI SDK unchanged — only the URL and key change.

 Get API Key